ucb-introstat/introstat-spring-2017/syllabus/syllabus-stat20.md

 - Don't wait until the last hour to do an assignment.
 Plan ahead and pace yourself.
 - Don't wait until the last minute to submit your assignment.
 - __No late assignments__ will be accepted, for any reason, including, but not limited to, theft or any extraordinary circumnstances (e.g. illnes, exhaustion, mourning, loss of internet connection, bCourses is down, broken computer).
+- Note that answers to non-review questions are in the back of the book so you can check that your answer is correct.
 - Solutions to the review exercises will be posted on bCourses.
+- If you collaborate with other students when working on a HW assignment, please include the names of those students in your submission.
+- You must write your own answers (using your own words).
+Copy and plagiarism will not be tolerated (see Academic Honesty policy).

 ### Discussion